gfpkelly1986/survey-response-handler/README.md

     9. Enable automatic deploys so each new git push command is recognised
     10. Manually deploy from the main branch
     11. Click view to see your deployed site.

+# Credits:

+- The Code Institute provided the mock terminal used to display this project in the browser.